javibodas/SnakePython/README.md

 ### Installation
-For run the game it is necesary to have installed Python 2.7.6 or higher:
+For run the game it is necesary to have installed Python 3x:

     $ python -V
     Python 3.8.0